Lindworm: In tales

 In the 19th-century tale of "Prince Lindworm" (also "King Lindworm") from Scandinavian folklore, a "half-man half-snake" lindworm is born, as one of twins, to a queen, who, in an effort to overcome her childlessness, followed the advice of an old crone who instructed her to eat two onions.
 As she did not peel the first onion, the first twin was born a lindworm.
 The second twin is perfect in every way.
 When he grows up and sets off to find a bride, the lindworm insists that a bride be found for him before his younger brother can marry.
-Because none of the chosen maidens are pleased by him, he eats each one until a shepherd's daughter who spoke to the same crone, is brought to marry him, wearing every dress she owns.
+Because none of the chosen maidens are pleased by him, he eats each one until a shepherd's daughter who spoke to the same crone is brought to marry him, wearing every dress she owns.
 The lindworm tells her to take off her dress, but she insists that he shed a skin for each dress she removes.
-Eventually his human form is revealed beneath the last skin.
+Eventually, his human form is revealed beneath the last skin.
 Some versions of the story omit the lindworm's twin, and the gender of the soothsayer varies.
 A similar tale occurs in the 1952 novel The Voyage of the Dawn Treader by C. S. Lewis.

 The tale of Prince Lindworm is part of a multiverse of tales in which a maiden is betrothed or wooed by a prince enchanted to be a snake or other serpentine creature (ATU 433B, "The Prince as Serpent"; "King Lindworm").

-In a short Swiss tale, a Lindworm terrorises the area around Grabs "It was as big as a tree trunk, dark red in colour and, according to its nature, extraordinarily vicious".
+In a short Swiss tale, a Lindworm terrorises the area around Grabs.
+"It was as big as a tree trunk, dark red in colour and, according to its nature, extraordinarily vicious".
 It was defeated by a bull that had been fed milk for seven years and had hooks attached its horns.
-A girl, who had committed an offense, was tasked with bringing the Bull to the Lindworm.
+A girl, who had committed an offense, was tasked with bringing the bull to the Lindworm.
 After the beast was defeated, the enraged bull threw itself off a cliff, but the girl survived.
 In another tale, a cowherd falls into a cave where a Lindworm lives.
-Instead of eating him, the Lindwurm shares his food source, a spring of liquid gold.
+Instead of eating him, the Lindworm shares his food source, a spring of liquid gold.
 After seven years, they are discovered by a Venetian who hauls up the Lindworm and ties it up.
-The cowherd, releases the Lindworm, who kills the Venetian and then leaves.
-When the cowherd goes home, no-one recognises him and he no longer likes human food.
+The cowherd releases the Lindworm, who kills the Venetian and then leaves.
+When the cowherd goes home, no one recognizes him and he no longer likes human food.

+In the Astrid Lindgren book Brothers Lionheart, the dragon Katla has a mortal enemy in the form of a lindworm named Karm.
+While Katla is the pet of Dark Lord Tengil, Karm lives under a waterfall.
+In the end scene of the book, they fight each other into the death.